 - Consistency: Is the data syntax same across similar records?

-Hence, having sales intelligence not only help in identifying the right persona but also allows us to develop focused customer acquisition strategy aligned with data based ICP.
+Leveraging sales intelligence not only helps in identifying the right persona but also in developing a focused customer acquisition strategy that is aligned with data based ICP.

-- More and more data available to sales and marketing teams than before.
+- More and more data is available to sales and marketing teams than before.

 - Boost in ROI with personalized engagement with prospects leading to more empathy toned marketing.

 - Data experts have moved beyond demographic data for planning and targeting.